cs124/pa7-chatbot/README.md

 There are 85 points total in the rubric:
 - 1 point for formatting the rubric file properly
 - 60 points for starter mode features
-- 8 points for llm mode (out of 16 total)
+- 8 points for LLM Prompting mode (out of 16 total)
-- 16 points for creative mode (out of 24 total)
+- 16 points for LLM Programming mode (out of 24 total)

 You will need 85 points for full credit.